Blurry vision and headaches often go together, making both conditions more frustrating and difficult to manage.

 If you squint more frequently as the day goes on, it may indicate that your eyes are strained.
 Eyestrain is usually not serious and goes away once you rest your eyes or take other steps to reduce the stress on your eyes.

-If your eyes are strained consider updating getting an updated glasses prescription from your eye doctor (don't forget your frames!).
+If your eyes are strained, consider getting an updated glasses prescription from your eye doctor (don't forget your frames!).

 Of course you could consider blue light glasses, but the verdict is still out on those.